DrPintoThe2nd/SCINKD/README.md

 Regions of increased kmer dentities converge on a single part of the chromosome, syntenic with chicken chromosome 11.
 ![Rplot07](https://github.com/user-attachments/assets/1b84e928-7d3d-4186-9f7e-8ff8995496fe)

-[last two steps in the pipeline should probably be replaced with a faster script...]

 [additional plotting functions to be added]